coder4731806/PatternAnalysis-2025/recognition/Siamese_Network_s4731806/README.md

 Based on: G. Koch, R. Zemel & R. Salakhutdinov (2015), “Siamese Neural Networks for One-Shot Image Recognition”.
 Paper link: https://www.cs.cmu.edu/~rsalakhu/papers/oneshot1.pdf

+Each branch of the network uses a **ResNet-18 backbone pretrained on ImageNet** as the feature extractor, followed by fully connected embedding layers that project features into a 128-dimensional latent space.
+The two embeddings are concatenated and passed through a comparison module to predict similarity.

 - 4 × Convolutional Blocks (Conv → BN → ReLU → MaxPool)
 - Dense(4096) feature embedding